tum-pbs/pbdl-book/diffphys.md

 If $d$ is represented as a vector, e.g., for one entry per cell of a mesh,
 $\frac{ \partial L }{ \partial d}$ will likewise be a column vector of equivalent size.
-This is thanks to the fact that $L$ is always a scalar loss function, and hence the Jacobian matrix will have a dimension of 1 along the $L$ dimension.
+This stems from the fact that $L$ is always a scalar loss function, and so the Jacobian matrix will have a dimension of 1 along the $L$ dimension.
 Intuitively, this vector will simply contain the differences between $d$ at the end time in comparison to the target densities $d^{\text{target}}$.